nlare/Java-MySQL-web/README.md

-# java-sql-resource
+# Java/SQL/JQuery

-Experimental web-resourse writed with java and sql.
+Experiments with web and programming languages.